 For psychologist/agency testing, you should make a request to have the report sent on a professional letterhead, and also ask for the psychologist's or agency's license or registration number to be included.
 Mensa only accepts tests given by people qualified to carry out testing privately.
 As well as your personal details, the name, date and full score of the test must be given, and the report must be signed.
 Any signature-guaranteed or notarized copy of any of the reports will be accepted.
 N.B., Please note that nonverifiable copies may be rejected.

-I've never been tested.
-I have, but it was many years ago and I can't remember the details.
-I can't be bothered to get an official copy of my test score.
+Case A: I've never been tested.
+Case B: I have, and I think I did well, but it was a long time ago.
+Case C: It's too much hassle to get an official copy of my old test score.

 I'm not sure I'm ready to take it yet.
 Are there any pre-tests available?

 Yes, in some countries, a pre-test is available and you can take it in the privacy and comfort of your own home.
-To find out whether such a test is available in your country, please see National Groups.
+To find out whether such a test is available in your country, please contact your nearest Mensa office.